Apple & honey glazed instant pot pork ribs are easy to make and produce tender fall-off-the-bone meat despite a relatively short cooking time.

 - 250ml (1 Cup) Apple Juice

 - 3 Tbsp (60g) Honey

 For the Dry Rub

-Begin by removing the membrane on the bone side of the rib joint, do this by simply slicing with a sharp knife and pulling it away, if you are lucky it will come off in one piece!
+- Remove the membrane on the bone side of the rib joint, do this by simply sliding a sharp knife under a corner to release the membrane, then pull it away, if you are lucky it will come off in one piece!

-Now mix together the ingredients for the dry rub and massage them into the ribs and set aside for 4-8 hours to marinade.
+- Mix together the ingredients for the dry rub, massage them into the ribs and set aside for anywhere between 8 and 24 hours to marinade.

-Finally pour over the glaze and transfer to the hot oven and get a nice glaze which should take 5-10 minutes, or even better finish on the BBQ.
+- Finally, pour the glaze over the ribs, transfer them to the hot oven and get a nice glaze which should take 5-10 minutes, or even better finish on the BBQ.